patdel0/FAC/database-workshop/Q&A.md

 ### Solution

+Do one of these:

-Either import createTasks after db has been exported in `db.js` or change the node command to run `node model/tasks.js`.
+- Import createTasks after db has been exported in `db.js`
+- Change the node command to run `node model/tasks.js`.
+- Create an `index.js` file in the root folder with the following code and run `node index.js`

 ```js
 //index.js
 const db = require('./database/db.js')